odirachimao/Credit-Risk-Analysis/README.md

 - Balanced Accuracy Score = 0.93 (93%)

 - Accuracy score is very good - the best amongst all 6 algorithms

+## SUMMARY:

+- The Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier performed way better than the Oversampling, Undersampling and Combination algorithms.

+- Cluster Centroids undersampling had the worst algorithm with a score of 54%, while Easy AdaBoost Classifier had the best with a score of 93%.

+- The low-risk precision score stays the same across the board as 1.00.

+- Easy Ensemble AdaBoost Classifier has the best high-risk precesion score at 0.09 and combined lowest in all Oversampling/Undersampling/Combination algorithms at 0.01.

+- The Oversampling/Undersampling/Combination algorithms also fare poorely than the Ensemble algorithms in terms of recall scores for both high-risk and low-risk loans.

+## Recommendation:

+I would recommend ADABOOST because it has the best balance of all the models because of it's high accuracy score and good balance of precision and recall scores.